Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 In a [[#CPS-KeyHierarchy|hierarchical key scenario]], `default_KID` identifies the [=root key=], not the [=leaf key=] used to encrypt media samples, and the handling of [=leaf keys=] is not exposed to a DASH client.
 As far as a DASH client knows, there is always only one [=content key=] identified by `default_KID`.

-This logic applies to all scenarios that make use of additional keys, regardless whether they are based on the key hierarchy, key derivation or variant key concepts.
-For more information on the background and use cases, see [[#CPS-PeriodReauth]].
+This logic applies to all scenarios that make use of additional keys, regardless of whether they are based on the key hierarchy, key derivation or variant key ([[iso23001-12]]) concepts.

 ### Providing default DRM system configuration ### {#CPS-mpd-drm-config}